Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 • Go to Choose File >> Browse and Select .stp File

-Learn the New List Method for Small Sites
+#Approach 3.
+Learn the New List Method for Small Sites!

 A few weeks ago, one user emailed me his problem & asked for a solution regarding the same problem.
 However, his request was a bit different because of this statement in his email:

-“Can you move a SharePoint List from one Site to another without complex methods if the list is small in size?
+“Can you move SharePoint list from one site to another without complex methods if the list is small in size?

 Well, the answer is YES.